Motorcycle Mock Test 4

 Explanation

 When traffic travels at a constant speed over a longer distance, journey times normally improve.
-You may feel that you could travel faster for short periods, but this generally leads to bunching and increased overall journey time.
+You may feel that you could travel faster for short periods but this won’t generally improve your overall journey time.
+Signs will show the maximum speed at which you should travel.

 Why can it be an advantage for traffic speed to stay constant over a longer distance?